Tuition Benefit Frequently Asked Questions

 2. When do I apply for IU Tuition Benefit?

-In order for tuition for any semester/session to be covered by the Tuition Benefit, the employee or Retiree must 1) be eligible by the end of the first week of class and 2) submit an application by the semester deadline.
+For tuition for any semester/session to be covered by the IU Tuition Benefit, the employee or Retiree must 1) be eligible by the end of the first week of classes and 2) submit an application by the semester/term deadline.

-Deadlines for each semester are listed below.
-After these deadlines no subsidy will be applied and the student will be responsible for their entire bursar bill for that semester.
-Applications may, however, be submitted in advance for up to a full academic year.
+Deadlines for each semester/term are listed below.
+After these deadlines no subsidy will be applied, and the student will be responsible for their entire bursar bill for that semester.
+Applications can be submitted up to a full academic year in advance.

-In order to avoid being billed for the full tuition amount, employees are encouraged to submit this application for the academic year as soon as possible.
-If this application is processed after the student has been billed for tuition, the student must pay the full tuition bill by its due date.
+To avoid being billed for the full tuition amount, employees are encouraged to submit their application for the academic year as early as possible.
+If the application is processed after the student has been billed for tuition, the student must pay the full tuition bill by its due date.
 Once the application is processed, the student will receive a refund through the Office of the Bursar.

-Online is the simplest and fastest way to apply for tuition benefit.
-If you desire, you can still complete and submit the paper application form manually.
-In either case, a new application must be submitted for each academic year to IU Human Resources.
+The online application is the simplest and fastest way to apply for the IU Tuition Benefit, but paper applications are also accepted.
+In either case, a new application must be submitted for each academic year before the application deadline.

 3. When is the last day I can apply for IU Tuition Benefit?

-In order for tuition for any semester/session to be covered by the Tuition Benefit, the employee or Retiree must 1) be eligible by the end of the first week of class and 2) submit an application by the semester deadline.
+For tuition to be covered by the IU Tuition Benefit, the employee or retiree must 1) be eligible by the end of the first week of classes, and 2) submit an application by the semester/term deadline.

-Deadlines for each semester are listed below.
-After these deadlines no subsidy will be applied and the student will be responsible for their entire bursar bill for that semester.
-Applications may, however, be submitted in advance for up to a full academic year.
+Deadlines for each semester/term are listed below.
+After these deadlines no subsidy will be applied, and the student will be responsible for their entire bursar bill for that semester.
+Applications can be submitted up to a full academic year in advance.

-5. How do I apply if I am attending multiple campuses?
+5. How do I apply if I am registered for classes on multiple campuses?

-If you are attending multiple campuses during the same term, you will need to complete an application for each campus of attendance.
+If you are registered for classes on multiple campuses, you must complete an application for each campus of enrollment.

-If you are an employee/IU Retiree or spouse, be sure to review the multiple campus plan provisions.
+If you are an employee/retiree or spouse, be sure to review the multiple campus plan provisions.

 6. How do I know the status of my application?

-Once you have applied for the IU Tuition Benefit you will automatically receive an email confirmation of your submission.
-Please check that this reflects your terms, campus and program correctly.
+If you apply for the benefit online, you will automatically receive an email confirmation of your submission.
+Be sure to verify that the confirmation email reflects the correct semesters/terms, campus, and degree program.
 Once your application has been approved by our office you will receive another email confirming that your application has been approved.
-You will usually see the benefit applied to your bursar account either with the first bill of the term or within 1-2 weeks after approval of the benefit.
+You will typically see the benefit applied to your student bursar account either with the first bill of the semester/term or within 1-2 weeks after approval of the benefit.

 If you have questions or concerns regarding your application, please contact IU Human Resources at or call (812) 856-1234 for more information.